 We entered into letter agreements in November 2020 with General Atlantic and Viking Global Investors, each a beneficial owner of more than 5% of our share capital.
-The letter agreements required us to use our commercially reasonable efforts to advocate to the managing underwriters of our initial public offering to offer each of General Atlantic and Viking Global Investors the opportunity to purchase a specified dollar value of shares in the offering at the initial offering price.
-The letter agreements also provided that if General Atlantic and Viking Global Investors were not afforded such opportunity, the Company would offer each of GA and Viking Global Investors the right to purchase the specified value of shares in a private placement.
-Each of General Atlantic and Viking Global Investors waived such rights prior to the commencement of our initial public offering.
+The letter agreements require us to use our commercially reasonable efforts to advocate to the managing underwriters of this offering to offer each of General Atlantic and Viking Global Investors the opportunity to purchase a specified dollar value of shares in this offering at the initial offering price.
+The letter agreements also provide that if General Atlantic and Viking Global Investors are not afforded such opportunity, the Company will offer each of GA and Viking Global Investors the right to purchase the specified value of shares in a private placement.
+Each of General Atlantic and Viking Global Investors waived such rights prior to the commencement of this offering.